-For a starter activity for children under 11, why not look at the Monster Exchange project.
-It is similar to Flat Stanley but with more of a literacy focus and less focus on the geography and location of the school you are linked with.
+For a starter activity for children under 11, why not look at the Monster Exchange project?
+It is similar to Flat Stanley but is focused more on literacy and less on the location of the school you are linked with.
 FREE

 ePals forums are one of the simplest ways to extend a topic into an international context.
-Once you have registered your class they can post questions and share ideas on the ePals student forums – then return next week to see what replies they have picked up.
+Once you have registered your class they can post questions and share ideas on the ePals student forums – then return next week to see what replies they have received.
 FREE.